Generating Email Addresses from Public Data is Illegal

 Unless you want to spend your days sifting through reams of emails containing irrelevant offers for services you just don't need, then it is important to take action if you suspect that your data has been misused.

-The first step should always be to reply to the sender and ask them where they got your email address from.
+Where the sender appears to be a real business rather than a scammer, the first step is to ask where they got your email address from.
 In my experience, there are only a handful of 'data' companies providing these email addresses to hundreds or thousands of clients.

 Then, you can: